-- (a) Land

-- (b) Water
+(a) Land(b) Water

-- (c) Air
+(c) Air

 - (d) Noise

 - (e) Biological

 - (f) Socio-economic

-(a) Land Use: The land-use is divided into agriculture land, settlement, and river and forest area as shown in the map.
+(a) Land Use: Object of this study is to provide a baseline status of the study area covering 10 km radius around the proposed Mine site so that temporal changes due to the mining activities on the surroundings can be assessed.
+The land-use is divided into agriculture land, settlement, river / Nala and forest area as shown in the map.
 The area is fertile and dominated by the proportion of agriculture land.